keleven-uk/pyKlock1/README.md

 <img src="resources\Klock.jpg" title="Klock Display" alt="" data-align="center">

-A mini klock built using CuistomTKinter.
+A klock built using Python and CuistomTKinter.

 Using python 3.12.6 and CustonTKinter 5.2.2.